-The German Zigeunerschnitzel or Paprikaschnitzel is a very popular German entree that you can find on many german menus.
-Meanwhile it is also called “Balkanschnitzel” because of the word “Zigeuner” which means gypsy.
-Nevertheless it is a dish that is made since more than hundred years and the typical “Zigeunersosse” (the gravy) can be bought in the supermarkets.
-The Schnitzel is not breaded, just turned in some flour.
-You can make this dish now – so feel like you are in Germany!
+The German spicy Paprikaschnitzel is a very popular German dish that you can find on many german menus.
+Meanwhile it is also called “Balkanschnitzel” as the original stems from Eastern Europe.
+It is a dish that is made since more than hundred years and the typical spicy red sauce is significant for it.
+The Schnitzel that you use would not be breaded, just turned in some flour.
 Happy Cooking!

 500 g pork schnitzel, sliced